vickyweiqizhao/cogs202finalproject/README.md

 Navigate `COGS202_FinalProjectMarkdown.md` for embedded outputs!

-Paste the html file to this website to preview outputs and $figures: http://htmlpreview.github.io/
+Paste the html file to this website to preview outputs and **figures** : http://htmlpreview.github.io/